-Snooker has long been viewed as a niche sport, but it’s nowadays a global phenomenon and a game that is played all year round.
-Although extremely popular in China, snooker has found its place across Europe and the United States as well and is, in 2022, one of the fastest-growing sports in terms of popularity.
+Snooker has long been viewed as a niche sport, but it’s nowadays a global phenomenon and a game played all year round.
+Although extremely popular in China, snooker has also found its place across Europe and the United States and is, in 2023, one of the fastest-growing sports in terms of popularity.

-It’s easy to see why that’s the case as snooker can be very exciting to follow, but most importantly, it’s a very exciting sport to wager on.
-You will be able to find snooker betting markets on any top UK bookmaker, international bookies, and even fantasy sports betting sites, so getting into online betting on snooker is very simple, but you need to know a few things about it before you can expect to make a profit.
+It’s easy to see why that’s the case, as snooker can be very exciting to follow, but most importantly, it’s an exciting sport to wager on.
+You can find snooker betting markets on any top UK bookmaker, international bookies, and even fantasy sports betting sites, so getting into online betting on snooker is straightforward.
+Still, you need to know a few things about it before you can expect to make a profit.

 In this guide, we will touch on everything you need to know before you place your first snooker bet, including: